pbklink/motif-core/etc/motif-core.api.md

     getElementPropertiesArray(): TypedExplicitElementsArrayUiAction.ElementProperties<ExchangeId>[];
 }

-// Warning: (ae-missing-release-tag) "AllowedFieldsGridLayoutDefinition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export class AllowedFieldsGridLayoutDefinition extends RevAllowedFieldsGridLayoutDefinition<RenderValue.TypeId, RenderValue.Attribute.TypeId> {
-}

 // Warning: (ae-missing-release-tag) "AllowedGridField" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)